This Christmas season take on a new challenge or simply have a little fun with your camera with 20 creative holiday photography ideas!

 7. Candy canes forming a heart

 Two candy canes forming a heart is such a sweet pose for a kid or a couple.
 I love the idea of including this type of shot in a holiday engagement shoot.
-When you’re taking a picture of a couple, have them stand back so the candy canes and hands are in focus with the rest of the image blurred, such as this example in Style Me Pretty.
+When you’re taking a picture of a couple, have them stand back, so the candy canes and hands are in focus with the rest of the image blurred, such as this example in Style Me Pretty.

-8. Family action shots (i.e. baking cookies, picking out a Christmas tree)
+8. Family action shots (i.e., baking cookies, picking out a Christmas tree)

 Instead of trying to create a perfect posed moment, get a few shots of an activity you always enjoy during the holiday season.
-Professional photographers are happy to capture these moments in a desired location of your choosing.
+Professional photographers are happy to capture these moments in the desired location of your choosing.

 9. Holding letters or a sign

 There are so many fun holiday letter/sign tutorials as well as pre-made letters/signs for purchase.
-Bring along a sign to your family photo shoot or make one for an impromptu session at home with your kids.
+Bring along a sign to your family photoshoot or make one for an impromptu session at home with your kids.

 10. Snuggled under a blanket

-When you’re taking family or couples pictures in an outdoor location and you know it’ll be chilly, bring a blanket.
+When you’re taking family or couples pictures in an outdoor location, and you know it’ll be chilly, bring a blanket.
 It’ll make for a few cozy shots.